DBJ, more than 2 colors per row 4

 There are generators online for many generators to aid with knitting design.
 In 2015 I published a post on working with generated mazes: Gimp charting 1

-The mosaic and maze graphics prior to their color separations are not suitable for fantasy fair isle double bed knitting as a shortcut.
-There are simply too many vertical white pixel rows begging for carriage jams no matter the machine used.
-The same long lines of black or white cells make them unsuitable for traditional fair isle knitting as well.
+The mosaic and maze graphics before their color separations are not suitable for fantasy fair isle double bed knitting.
+There are too many vertical white pixel rows begging for carriage jams no matter the machine used.
+The same long lines of black or white cells make them unsuitable for traditional fair isle knitting.

-Visual clues are helpful as steps get navigated.
-In small-scale repeats, a different option from the method that follows is to begin with a file previously used and separated, magnified to 1800X.
+There are many ways to achieve the same goals.
+In converting small-scale repeats, one option is to begin with a file previously used and separated, magnified to 1800X.

-1. using the rectangle select tool, begin on row 1, extending handle outside the image, I work from left to right
+1. using the rectangle select tool, begin on row 1, extending the handle outside the image, I work from left to right

 2. hold down the shift key, and continue selecting every other row.
 As each row is selected, it is outlined with dots.
 The handles to the right and left of that row serve as guides as to the last row worked, moving up as separation progresses.
 Clicking on the rectangle select tool at any point fixes the layer, and the dotted lines will disappear.
-The process could be performed in steps, with guides placed prior to color inverting the previous steps in the sequence and moving onto the next.
+The process could be performed in steps, with guides placed before color inverting the previous steps in the sequence and moving on to the next.
 The guides remain until they are removed by clicking on the check mark beside show guides, or with the Image / GuidesRemove all Guides command.

 3. after each pertinent row has been selected, choose the color invert option, and save the resulting file.
 The first step is completed in the separation.

-The file then needs in turn to be color-inverted and lengthened X2 prior to knitting.
+The file then must be color-inverted and lengthened X2 before knitting.
 The result matches the separation in the previous post.
 Holding down the shift key when using the pencil tool on any image produces very different results.
 My samples continue to be knit on the 930 using img2track, a download program I find reliable and easy to use.
 The only errors in programming I have encountered were due to operator errors, not software ones.

 Since 2015 working with larger images has become far less daunting as my methods for color separations of mazes and mosaics have evolved.